 Researchers at Boston University have counted 111 California laws that in some way restrict “the manner and space in which firearms can be used.”
 They include regulations on dealers and buyers, background check requirements, and possession bans directed at certain “high risk” individuals.

 By their count, no other state out-regulates California when it comes to sheer quantity of rules.
 And we’ve held that top spot since at least 1991, the year the researchers started counting.

-The Giffords Law Center To Prevent Gun Violence, a gun control advocacy group, awarded California its only “A” grade in its 2017 state gun law scorecard.
+The Giffords Law Center To Prevent Gun Violence, a gun control advocacy group, awarded California one of only two “A” grades in its 2020 state gun law scorecard.

 “There are not a lot of As out there,” said Ari Freilich, the organization’s California legislative affairs director.
 “California has driven the conversation nationally.”

 In contrast, Guns and Ammo magazine labeled California the 5th worst state for gun owners.
 (Washington D.C. was the top jurisdiction, followed by New York.)